thuml/AutoTimes/README.md

 ## Zero-shot Forecasting

-we evaluate the performance under the zero-shot scenario, where the forecaster is first trained on a source domain and then directly evaluated on the unseen target domain.
+We evaluate the performance under the zero-shot scenario, where the forecaster is first trained on a source domain and then directly evaluated on the unseen target domain.

 <p align="center">
 <img src="./figures/zeroshot_results.png" alt="" align=center />